syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ![overview of WPF TabControl](Getting-Started_images/wpf-tabcontrol-addingtabcontrol.png)

-## Adding tabitem
+## Adding TabItem

 The [TabControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt.html) allows the user to adding new tab item into its control.
-You can set header to each tab items by using [Header](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.headeredcontentcontrol.header?redirectedfrom=MSDN&view=netframework-4.8#System_Windows_Controls_HeaderedContentControl_Header) property and add the content to tab items by using `Content` property.
+You can set header to each tab items by using [Header](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.headeredcontentcontrol.header?redirectedfrom=MSDN&view=netframework-4.8#System_Windows_Controls_HeaderedContentControl_Header) property and add the content into tab items in TabControl.

 {% tabs %}